 My oldest takes a lot on her plate because she thrives on being needed and helpful.
 But it does overwhelm her from time to time.
 That’s usually when she gets impatient with everyone.
 If my usual correction shuts her down instead of adjusting the problem, I know she needs me to step in.

 Usually, I’ll call her to my room and we’ll sit on my bed and I’ll ask her what’s wrong.
 Sometimes she doesn’t open up right away but we’ve been doing this enough times that she’ll mostly come right out with it.

 After she’s had time to vent, she’s usually a totally different person, refreshed and ready to tackle the world again.
 But if I fail to pick up on that cue, she and I tend to go head to head until I finally catch on.

 Learning as parents, to recognize what’s really going on prevents us from adding undue stress to an already frustrating situation.
 Then exercising patience and understanding can bring things around and leave the family in a much better place.

-I know there is so much more that can be said, but it I were to narrow everything down to two important takeaways, it would be to work on talking with your teen some everyday and to always be real.
+I know there is so much more that can be said, but if I were to narrow everything down to two important takeaways, it would be to work on talking with your teen some every day and to always be real.

 I’ve created some questions that might help you to get them talking.
 You can download it and read it or print it off and keep it with you for easy reference.